lekhrajdinkar/02-spring/src/main/java/com/lekhraj/java/spring/NOTES/01_Spring_Core.md

         - create @Bean b1, b2, b3, of Bean1 type
         - @Autowire list<Bean1> listofbean1 --> inject/add b1,b2,b3 into listofbean1
       ```
+      - @Resource(name = "myCustomBean") from J2EE. can also use in spring project.
 ---
 ## B. Annotation
 ### `@profile()`